You will find life insurance definitions below that are commonly used in the life insurance industry for all types of

-A feature available with some universal life insurance contracts.
+A feature that is available with some universal life insurance contracts.
 Universal life insurance contracts are dependent on having a certain amount of cash value in the policy to keep it in force.
 When a life insurance policy offers a no-lapse guaranteed universal life insurance, the life insurance policy provides a guaranteed death benefit as long as premiums are paid regardless of cash values.

 A no-lapse guarantee universal life insurance policy may provide you with a lifetime guaranteed life insurance policy with little cash value build-up…similar to a term life insurance policy in many ways.

 Paid-up Life Insurance

 Life Insurance will remain in force with no need to pay additional premiums.
 This is most common with certain types of whole life insurance policies that receive dividends.

 The dividends may be used to purchase additional paid-up life insurance on the existing life insurance policy.